Peltigera: Uses

-Peltigera species has been used historically to treat wounds, urinary disorders, thrush, tuberculosis, and rabies.
+Peltigera species have been used historically to treat wounds, urinary disorders, thrush, tuberculosis, and rabies.
 P. apthosa was used as a remedy for cough and infantile aphthae.

 P. furfuracea has shown potent antioxidant activity and reducing power.
 Similarly, Peltigera specimens from Hawaii and Iceland have also been reported to show pronounced antioxidant activity.

 Food source

 Although a few reports have described caribou and reindeer feeding on the thalli of Peltigera, in general, species of Peltigera are not commonly used as a food source by mammals.
 A study of the grazing habits of the land snails Cantareus aspersa and Limax species revealed that these snails prefer to eat Peltigera species (such as P. praetextata) that are lacking in secondary metabolites.

 Bioactive compounds

 Peltigera leucophlebia contains the compounds tenuiorin and methyl orsellinate, which are inhibitory to the enzyme 15-lipoxygenase.
 Tenuiorin is also known to occur in P. apthosa, P. malacea and P. neckeri.
 A mixture of methyl and ethyl orsellinates have been identified from P. aphthosa that had antibacterial activity against Gram-positive and -negative bacteria.
 The novel non-protein amino acids solorinine and peltigerine have been detected in various species of Peltigera.